blu-pi/econ-sim/Diary.md

 PSA: Pytest isn't being used.
 Using vanilla implementation of assert in python.

 Looked into using networkx library for graphing.
 Investigating best solution for graph generating, specifically which metrics should decide the graph shape.
 Certain properties can influence others so which should be specified and which should be a result of given paremeters.
 Maybe only presets should be allowed with minor variations possible through optional parameters.
 Decision will drastically effect constructor for Graph class so needs to be made before I start coding.

+Decided on how to rewrite environment/graph class.
+Now uses interface Graph which implemented graph types inherit.
+Finished rewriting Agents class.
+Agent is now an interface which Buyers and Sellers inherit from.
+Game theory code will go in Agents class.
+Working on finishing rewrite of Graph class.
+Changes are completly untested and old tests will not work.
+Began adding support for variable parameters for creating any Agent.
+This will allow the user to change Agent properties between simulations through a UI.